ignpaub/repro-nvdiffrast-cuda13/README.md

 This work is made available under the [Nvidia Source Code License](https://github.com/NVlabs/nvdiffrast/blob/main/LICENSE.txt).

 For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries/)

-We do not currently accept outside code contributions in the form of pull requests.

 Environment map stored as part of `samples/data/envphong.npz` is derived from a Wave Engine [sample material](https://github.com/WaveEngine/Samples-2.5/tree/master/Materials/EnvironmentMap/Content/Assets/CubeMap.cubemap)